arthurfiorette/medicus/docs/integrations/open-telemetry.md

 The `openTelemetryMedicusPlugin` simplifies OpenTelemetry integration by automatically configuring it for your application.
 With just a simple import and plugin registration, users can gain full access to distributed tracing, enabling seamless monitoring with any OpenTelemetry-compatible backend.

-This plugin eliminates the need for manual instrumentation or additional boilerplate, providing a smooth and hassle-free observability solution.
+This plugin eliminates the need for manual instrumentation or additional boilerplate, providing a smooth experience and integration.

 ## Example of usage